Home > American Destinations > Argentina > Argentina Side of Iguazu Falls: Is It Worth Visiting?

 A Baby Monkey

-Other animals that were fun to see included various fish, spiders, some interesting birds, a large snail, and a giant turtle.
+I also saw birds, fish, spiders, a large snail, and a giant turtle.

 A Catfish